MedveMarci/AutoEvent/Docs/Example.md

 // How long to wait after the round finishes, before the cleanup begins.
 Default is 10 seconds. public override float PostRoundDelay { get; protected set; } = 10f;

-// If using LabApi or Exiled as the base plugin, set this to false, and manually add your plugin to Event.Events (List[Events]).
+// If using LabApi as the base plugin, set this to false, and manually add your plugin to Event.Events (List[Events]).
 // This prevents double-loading your plugin assembly. public override bool AutoLoad { get; protected set; } = true;